-In this seminar we will examine alternative views of the process of drawing conclusions from masses of incomplete, inconclusive, ambiguous, dissonant, and unreliable evidence.
-Among the views we will discuss are the Bayesian, Baconian, Shafer-Dempster, and Fuzzy systems for probabilistic reasoning.
-Each one of these formal systems, as well as others to be mentioned, has interesting properties that deserve our attention.
+Now, here comes a problem when we consider all of these evidential characteristics.
+There is no single view of probability that captures all five of these characteristics.
+In this course we will basically consider four alternative views of probabilistic reasoning.
+Each of these views adds insight into the complexities of probabilistic reasoning, but no single view says all there is to be said.
+Among the views we will discuss are the Conventional or Bayesian view, Belief Functions, the Baconian view, and Fuzzy systems for probabilistic reasoning.
+Each one of these formal systems, as well as others to be mentioned, has interesting and valuable properties that deserve our attention.
 The necessity for considering alternative views seems evident since it seems far too much to expect that any one formal system of probability can capture all of the richness of probabilistic reasoning.
-We will examine grounds for the necessity of considering alternative views of probabilistic reasoning and, in the process, consider applications of each of these views to non-trivial inference problems.
-Of particular interest to us are issues concerning what seems to constitute "rational" probabilistic reasoning.
+We will examine grounds for the necessity of considering alternative views of probabilistic reasoning and, in the process, consider applications of each of these views in non-trivial inference problems.
+Also of interest to us are issues concerning what seems to constitute "rational" or "optimal" probabilistic reasoning.